knative/docs/blog/docs/articles/knative-1.0.md

 * Support for multiple HTTP routing layers (including Istio, Contour, Kourier and Ambassador)
 * Support for multiple storage layers for Eventing concepts with common Subscription methods (including Kafka, GCP PubSub, and RabbitMQ)
 * A “duck type” abstraction to allow processing arbitrary Kubernetes resources that have common fields (like status.conditions and status.address).
-* A command-line client with support for additional feature plugins
+* A [command-line client](https://knative.dev/docs/client/install-kn/) with support for additional feature plugins
-* Moved from an ad-hoc release process to an every 6 week process
+* A regular 6-weekly release process
-* Support for HTTP2, grpc, and websockets
+* Support for HTTP/2, gRPC, and WebSockets
-* Introduced Brokers and Triggers to simplify publishing and subscribing to events while decoupling producers and consumers
+* Brokers and Triggers, to simplify publishing and subscribing to events while decoupling producers and consumers
 * Support for Eventing components delivering to non-Knative components, including off-cluster components or specific URLs on a host
 * Support for automatic provisioning of TLS certificates (either via DNS or HTTP01 challenges)
 * Custom delivery options for event destinations, including retries and dead-letter queues for undeliverable messages